 All course materials are designed for use as part of Sociology 101 at St. Francis Xavier University and are the intellectual property of the instructor unless otherwise stated.
-Copying this material for distribution (e.g. uploading material to a commercial website) may lead to a charge of misconduct under StFX's Community Code of Conduct, the StFX Policy on Academic Integrity, and/or legal consequences for violation of copyright law if copyright law has been violated.
+Copying this material for distribution (e.g. uploading material to a commercial website) or selling of this material to third parties without permission is subject to Canadian Copyright Law and is strictly prohibited.